robert-johansson/old.robert-johansson.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-# layout: home
+layout: home
-# limit: 10
+limit: 10
-# show_excerpts: true
+show_excerpts: true
-# entries_layout: list
+entries_layout: list

-layout: page
-title: Home
 ---

-Home home home